apache/doris-website/docs/compute-storage-decoupled/compilation-and-deployment.md

 fdb_cluster = xxx:yyy@127.0.0.1:4500
 ```

 Note: The value of `fdb_cluster` should match the content of the `/etc/foundationdb/fdb.cluster` file on the FoundationDB deployment machine.
+(If using the `fdb_ctl.sh` provided by Doris for deployment, this value can be found in the `$FDB_HOME/conf/fdb.cluster` file.)

 **Example: The last line of the file is the value to fill in the doris_cloud.conf for the fdb_cluster field**